 A 1st big-league start like that could scar a pitcher for life.
 Nevertheless, the rookie Yankee starter pitched 5 days later in Oakland, and beat the A's, 4-1.
 He remained a starter until August, and then went to the bullpen.
 After 10 starts that season, he never started another game…

 He was a 26-year-old righthander from Panama named Mariano Rivera.

 I was 7 years old when I first saw the Yankees play on TV.
 I've seen the Yankees send Albert "Sparky" Lyle, Rich "Goose" Gossage, Dave Righetti, Steve Farr, Steve Howe, John Wetteland and Mariano Rivera to close games down.
 I've seen legendary relievers like Rollie Fingers, Tug McGraw, Mike Marshall, Kent Tekulve, Bruce Sutter, Jeff Reardon, Lee Smith, John Franco and Trevor Hoffman.
 None of them were a match for Mariano.

-If a fan born in 1988 saw his first Yankee game on TV in 1995, then that fan has now reached the age of 24 without knowing a Yankee team that couldn’t count on Mariano Rivera coming out of the bullpen (for more than a short Disabled List stint, anyway).
+If a fan born in 1988 saw his 1st Yankee game on TV in 1995, then that fan has now reached the age of 24 without knowing a Yankee team that couldn't count on Mariano Rivera coming out of the bullpen (for more than a short Disabled List stint, anyway).

 Now, that fan will have to – for, at the very least, most of the rest of this season.
 Possibly all of it.
 Possibly forever.